iotool/laser-engraver/neje-master-2/fan-holder/readme.md

 ![](NejeMaster2-FanHolder.png)

-I designed this holder for a fan on the 20 Watt Later NEJE Master 2.
+I designed this holder for a fan on the 20 Watt Laser NEJE Master 2.

 Without a fan, the smoke from cutting wood etc. goes directly to the lens and the diode of the laser.